Terrestrial Curator, Steinhart Aquarium

 - Provides leadership, oversight and coordination of the development, daily care and management of the resident collection and assigned galleries, habitats and behind the scenes support areas within Steinhart Aquarium.

 - Coordinates the acquisition and transfer of specimens.

 - Helps develop impactful partnerships and programs that support the overarching strategic goals of the Aquarium and the Academy, and maintains effective working relationships within and outside of the Aquarium and Academy.

-- Presents science and environmental learning programs to the general public and in professional meetings.
+- Presents science and environmental learning programs to the general public, media and in professional meetings.

 - Conducts general tours of the Aquarium and support spaces.

 - Acts as departmental manager on duty in the absence of the Directors.

 - Follows all Academy safety regulations.

 - Other duties of a similar scope and nature as otherwise assigned.

 - Experience caring for birds required.
 Experience caring for reptiles, amphibians, invertebrates, fishes, and/or plants preferred.

 - Bachelor degree in Biology, Zoology, Marine or Aquatic Biology or a related field.

 - Advanced degree or coursework in Biology, Zoology, Marine or Aquatic Biology, Ecology, Botany or a related field is preferred.